Friday, 23 March 2018

 Electronics - Long range low power wireless project.

-Livestock Collar using long range wireless - A description of the work I was involved in for Hoofprints Technologies Ltd. (2016 to 2017)
+Livestock Collar using long-range wireless - A description of the work I was involved in for Hoofprints Technologies Ltd. (2016 to 2017)

 Summary;

-In built up areas LoRaWAN's range may be only 100's of metres although it can bounce into caverns and reach places you may not expect.
-In one of the farms in Britain the Hoofprints livestock collar is being trialled the range is over 3KM and the radio is operating nearly at the highest data rate, SF=7.
+In built-up areas, LoRaWAN's range may be only 100's of metres although it can bounce into caverns and reach places you may not expect.
+In one of the farms in Britain, the Hoofprints livestock collar is being trialled the range is over 3KM and the radio is operating nearly at the highest data rate, SF=7.

-Top View - the NFC coil is mounted on the pins at the left hand side below
+Top View - the NFC coil is mounted on the pins at the left-hand side below

 The Wireless Livestock Collar;

-The unit has three radio's;
+The unit has three radios;

-• LoRaWAN 868MHz - Long range low power radio.
+• LoRaWAN 868MHz - Long-range low-power radio.
 Using Spread spectrum modulation wireless, wide area network for data with security.

-• Bluetooth - Short range communication and used to process lamb to ewe pairing.
+• Bluetooth - Short-range communication and used to process lamb-to-ewe pairing.

 • GNSS - Animal location uses Global Navigation Satellite Systems.